-The fiscal audit follows the steps listed below.
+The fiscal audit process follows the steps listed below.
 Each step in the process is described in detail below the list.

 - 1. Pre-Audit

-- 2. Audit
+- 2. Fiscal Audit

 - 3. Audit Results

 - 4. Post-Audit Actions

-- 5. Informal appeal (and renumber everything after this)
+- 5. Informal Appeal Request

 - 6. Formal Appeal Request

-- 7. DDD Training for Providers
+- 7. Provider Training

-- 8. Provider Corrective Actions
+- 8. Corrective Action Plan (CAP)

 - 9. Follow-up Audit

-- 1. Pre-Audit
+1. Pre-Audit

-The DDD Fiscal Section will send an Audit Notification letter to the Provider thirty (30) calendar days prior to the scheduled audit date.
-The letter specifies whether the audit will be done on-site or by desk audit.
+The Auditor will send an Notification of Fiscal Audit letter to the Provider at least thirty (30) calendar days prior to the scheduled audit date.
+The letter specifies whether the audit will be conducted on-site or by desk audit.
 A fiscal audit checklist will be included to assist the Provider with organizing the required documentation.
-The Provider will send the name and telephone number of a contact person for the audit, as well as a secured email address to the DDD Fiscal Section prior to the audit date.
-On the day of the audit, the DDD Fiscal Section will send an encrypted email with the names of the participants whose records are being audited to the Provider's designated contact person.
+The Provider is required to send the name and telephone number of a contact person for the audit, as well as a secured email address to the Auditor prior to the audit date.
+On the day of the audit, the Auditor will send the Fiscal Audit List of participants whose records are being audited ("Fiscal Audit List") to the Provider's designated contact person via one of the following methods: encrypted email, secured portal, mail, or fax.

-2. Audit
+2. Fiscal Audit

 Each Provider must be audited annually.
-The DDD Fiscal Section may perform additional audits during the year if needed.
-DDD will determine whether the audits will be completed on-site or by desk audits.
+The Auditor may perform additional fiscal audits during the year if needed.
+The Auditor will determine whether the audits will be conducted on-site or by desk audits.

-The audit period consists of three (3) consecutive months.
-The period to be reviewed starts six (6) months prior to the month the audit is conducted.
+The fiscal audit period consists of three (3) consecutive months.
+The period to be reviewed begins six (6) months prior to the month the audit is conducted.
 For example:

 Audit date: 8/1/2020 Audit period: 2/1/2020 - 4/30/2020 Audit date: 1/15/2021 Audit period: 7/1/2020 - 9/30/2020 a.
-General requirements:
+On-site audit:

-The DDD Fiscal Section will contact the provider on the morning of the scheduled audit date via telephone to confirm the contact person is ready to receive the audit list of participants.
-The DDD Fiscal Section will then email the names of the participants whose records will be audited to the Provider's contact person of the audit.
+The Auditor will contact the Provider in the morning of the scheduled audit date to confirm the contact person is ready to receive the Fiscal Audit List.
+The Auditor will then send the

+Fiscal Audit List to the Provider's contact person for the audit via one of the following methods: encrypted email, secure portal, mail, or fax.